Bird Brain: NJ-Bound Traveler Caught By Customs With Finches Hidden In Hair Rollers

-A Guyanese traveler headed to New Jersey was found at JFK Airport with a flock of finches tucked into hair rollers, federal authorities said.
+You might ask yourself why a Guyanese traveler headed to New Jersey was found at JFK Airport trying to smuggle in a flock of finches tucked into hair rollers.

-U.S. Customs and Border Protections consulted with U.S. Fish and Wildlife Service inspectors, then seized and quarantined the 29 petite black birds before turning them over to the federal Department of Agriculture Veterinary Services.
+U.S. Customs and Border Protections reported seizing and quarantining 29 of the petite black songbirds this past weekend before turning them over to the federal Department of Agriculture Veterinary Services.

 The 26-year-old traveler was fined $300, not charged criminally and sent on his way back to Guyana, authorities said.

+It's happened before at Kennedy and other area airports.
+Most come from Guyana and curlers seem to be the most popular vessel.

+The illegal birds ordinarily sell for $3,000 each -- with the more talented fetching up to $5,000, authorities say.

-His deed was precisely the kind of smuggling that federal officials said could bring a new wave of the avian flu to United States poultry.
+Although their species aren't endangered, finch smuggling is the kind that federal officials say could bring a new wave of the avian flu to United States poultry.

 An avian flu outbreak in 2015 killed or took more than 50 million commercial turkeys and laying hens out of the market – for a loss estimated at more than $1 billion.